 - What Are Measurable Objectives?

 - What are the Types of Measurable Objectives?

 - How To Measure Your Objectives

 What Are Goals and Objectives?

-Before we begin, let’s take a quick look at what goals and objectives are.
+Let’s take a quick look at what goals and objectives are.
 If you’ve already been learning about goals, objectives, and strategies, you can skip ahead to the next section.

 But for everyone else, let’s brush up our knowledge over these terms: